kirrysky/si_699_user_retention/README.md

 **Week 8: Iteration**

-In this week we iterate our model and add more features.
+We iterate our model and add more features.

 - Feature Engineering:
   - add dummy variable to indicate if it's NA